bschwifty/voltron/README.md

 # voltron
 Personal Python Project to Learn and Demonstrate New Skills

+20250407 - Researching new ideas for character scoring

 20250320 - Work in progress, lots of work to go but getting there.

 20250204 - Initial commit, brainstorming project ideas.
 Stay tuned.